ShawnTeoh/matjek/README.md

 Edit the images in `assets/res` to suit your liking, but try to stick to the original resolutions.

-If you would like to enable comments in a post (disqus_shortname must be provided), add this line to the front matter of the post
+If you would like to enable comments in a post (disqus_shortname must be provided), add this line to the front matter of the post.

 ```yaml
 comments: 1